floresboy/firewarning/README.md

-# firewarning
+# Firewarning

 This is a lightweight technology demonstrator consisting of a JS web server that hosts a map-based webpage displaying fire alarms received through an MQTT subscription.
 Alarms can be triggered by publishing MQTT messages to the public broker broker.hivemq.com, which is used for message transport.

 You can use docker or install it on your local machine.
+"Start" fires by sending the appropriate MQTT messages.

 ## Docker